rumpkernel/buildrump.sh/README.md

 Get a copy of the NetBSD source tree.
 The easiest may is to fetch the entire tree, e.g.
 `env CVS_RSH=ssh cvs -z3 -d anoncvs@anoncvs.netbsd.org:/cvsroot co -P src`.
-The minimal set of NetBSD sources is documented in "listsrcdirs".
-The script will make sure your source tree is recent enough to support the necessary features.
+The minimum necessary checkout is documented in a script available from the NetBSD source repository at src/sys/rump/listsrcdirs.

 Run the script and specify the NetBSD source directory with `-s`.
 Use `-h` to see other options.